Tax Rates & Budgets

-Forms are available at the Township Office, or by clicking here.
+Forms are available at the Township Office, or on the Province’s website.

 I have had a fire and lost some of my buildings – how do I let you know to take those off of my tax bill?

 If you have suffered a loss to some of your property you may be eligible for a reduction in your assessment.
-You must fill in an application form (Formerly known as a 442) at the Township Office, or by clicking here.
+You must fill in an application form.

 What is the County Levy?